mmrahmanwritescode/laravel-inertia-vue-setup/README.md

 ## Running the project

-Finally, you can run the project with herd or simply with artisan command below
+First, you can run the project with herd or simply with artisan command below

 ```
 php artisan serve
 ```

-### Run frontend Dev Server
+Then, run frontend Dev Server

 ```
 npm run dev